h4ns21/blog/content/post/Misc.md

 The function `time.time()` returns the current time as a floating point number and in this case the float is passed to an integer.
 We know that by doing this conversion, it is rounded down to the nearest whole number.

-This results in up to 1s difference in which `random.seed` can receive the same seed therefore we can use as new input the previous winning number to enter it before that second passes.
+This results in up to 1s difference in which `random.seed` can receive the same seed (current time) therefore we can use as new input the previous winning number to enter it before that second passes.

 We are going to create a script to automate this process.